This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-If you love beets, beetroot salad is another way to enjoy this healthy delicious vegetable.
+If you love beets, beetroot, and horseradish salad is another way to enjoy this healthy delicious vegetable.
 Best of all, the recipe has only a few simple ingredients and is very easy to make.

 Beyond the beetroot, our favorite part of the salad is the addition of horseradish.
 It gives the salad a spicy kick and makes the deceptively simple salad a very flavorful and memorable side dish.

 We were introduced to beetroot salad during a recent visit to Bucharest, Romania.
-Romanian cuisine features a lot of meat based dishes.
-There are many varieties of sausages, slow cooked roasted pork knuckle, cabbages stuffed with minced meats and many other beef and lamb and pork dishes were standards on Romanian restaurant menus.
+Romanian cuisine features a lot of meat-based dishes.
+There are many varieties of sausages, slow-cooked roasted pork knuckle, cabbages stuffed with minced meats, and many other beef, lamb, and pork dishes that were standards on Romanian restaurant menus.

 With all of those heavy meat dishes, along with roasted or mashed vegetables and sour cream on the side, something lighter on the plate is a welcome addition.